BROILER GUIDE

 Housing

-• Roof overhang should be extended to avoid the hens from being exposed to rain.
-Gutters can also be used to divert and collect rainwater.
+Roof overhang should be extended to avoid the broilers from being exposed to rain. .

-• Concrete floors are ideal and most hygienic, however expensive.
-All floors need to be covered in bedding.
-Ground floors are the cheapest option, least hygienic and difficult to clean, is a bad moisture absorber can contain dangerous viruses and bacteria.
+Concrete floors are ideal and most hygienic, however expensive.
+All floors need to be covered in bedding. .

 Placement of chicks

-• Feed and water should also be placed the day before to ensure that it would be room temperature and available when the chicks are placed.
+Feed should be placed the day before to ensure that it would be room temperature and available when the chicks are placed.
+Water

-• Weigh some of the chicks to get a starting weight.
+Weigh some of the chicks to get a starting weight.
+10 chicks or 1%.

 Post-placement chick checks

-• Hard crop – chicks have not found adequate water.
-Check the water supply immediately.
+Hard crop – chicks have not found adequate water.
+Check the water supply

 Daily checks should be made throughout the cycle: